dakeshi/book/manuscript/Preface.md

 # Preface
 You might be reading this book because you're a developer and for a long time you've had the curiosity about **Reactive**.
 I had it a long time ago but every time I tried to analyze Reactive as a paradigm I couldn't see any advantage that motivated me to change the way I had been programming until then *(mostly Imperative Programming)*.

-Most of developers are used to develop in an **imperative** way that basically consist on defining instructions/commands.
+Most of developers are used to develop in an **imperative** way that basically consists on defining instructions/commands.
 We tell the program **what** it has to do and the execution conditions:

 - Show this view.
 - Download these data this the API.